cdl-geneseo/geneseo-dictionary/B/Baja.md

 # Baja

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Baja

 Created by  Zachary Arthur, last modified on Sep 18, 2008

 Also baha: move quickly, but context suggests the meaning to stay; &quot;I'm going to baja here for the weekend.&quot; undated--89.
 NN: Mexican poncho-like article of clothing, not unique to Geneseo.
 Previous meaning obs.
 F92 VB-Obs.
 F92